openmc-dev/openmc/docs/source/io_formats/settings.rst

   number :math:`a` that parameterizes the distribution :math:`p(x) dx = c x e^{-x/a} dx`.

-  For a "mixture" distribution, ``parameters`` provide the :math:'(p,d)' pairs connecting the probabilites :math:'p' with the different sub-distributions :math:'d'.
-All probabilities :math:'p' are given first followed by the corresponding distributions :math:'d'.

   .. note:: The above format should be used even when using the multi-group
             :ref:`energy_mode`.

 :interpolation:
   For a "tabular" distribution, ``interpolation`` can be set to "histogram" or "linear-linear" thereby specifying how tabular points are to be interpolated.

   *Default*: histogram

+:pair:
+  For a "mixture" distribution, this element provides a distribution and its corresponding probability.a

+  :probability:
+    An attribute or ``pair`` that provides the probability of a univatiate distribution within a "mixture" distribution.

+  :dist:
+    This sub-element of a ``pair`` element provides information on the corresponding univariate distribution.

 -------------------------
 ``<state_point>`` Element